 The crew of James Kirkwood, 97 Squadron, all died in the early hours of 17 December 1943 in a crash due to fog and petrol shortage.
 The accident site was in farmland next to Hayley Wood, and there was no one nearby for any possible rescue attempt.

-Kirkwood’s crew had probably been trying to locate the Gransden Lodge airfield.
-This was a close to impossible feat by midnight 16/17 December due to the dense fog and limited wartime navigational equipment.
-The aircraft is believed to hit some of the Hayley Wood trees before ploughing into the ground and catching fire.
+The Kirkwood crew had probably been trying to locate the nearby RAF station of Gransden Lodge, home of 405 Squadron.
+This was a close to impossible feat by midnight on 16/17 December due to the dense fog, the low cloud cover, and the limited wartime navigational equipment and landing aids.
+The aircraft is believed to hit some of the Hayley Wood trees before ploughing into the ground on the edge of the wood and catching fire.

 L-R: Ted Hubbard, Bob Stewart, Reg (thought to be Ronald Cleeve), Len Madeley.
 Courtesy of Kenneth Bowe and Stanley Holding.